Ten years in, the iPad is still capable of surprising us—and Apple

 Having created the iPad Pro, which starts at $799, and later knocked the starting price for the basic iPad down to $329, Apple ended up with what Borchers calls “a huge expanse” in its lineup.
 It filled that gap last year with a new iPad Air.
 This year’s Air, which is set to ship in October starting at $599–up from $499–is a sweeping update that reimagines Apple’s midrange tablet as an iPad Pretty Much Pro.
 It might even tempt the many folks who are still happily clinging to older iPads.

-After last week’s event, I spoke with Borchers and Apple VP of Engineering John Ternus about where the iPad portfolio stands after its first ten years and 500 million iPads sold.
+After last week’s event, I spoke with Borchers and Apple VP of Engineering John Ternus about where the iPad portfolio stands after its first 10 years and 500 million iPads sold.
 Their overarching message: The new lineup, the most comprehensive so far, was shaped both by where Apple thinks the iPad is going and where users have taken it over its first decade.
 “For me, one of the most exciting things about iPad is to see how it can be so many different things to so many different people,” says Ternus, a 19-year Apple veteran who has worked on the tablet from the start.

 The age of general purpose-ability